 Use Applications That Reduce Costs

 Several dApps now exist with the direct purpose of helping you reduce the cost of transactions on the Ethereum network.
 For example, Rook helps bundle transactions together, thereby reducing fees.
 Similarly, using Balancer’s crypto vault can significantly reduce gas fees.
-Other dApps that offer discounts or subsidies can also be found in the crypto space.

 Consider a Layer-1 Alternative